Sacred Heart Cathedral, Wellington: Viard memorial

 On a pier beside the South Aisle are three memorial tablets (one in English and two in Latin) relating to Bishop Viard, the first Bishop of Wellington, who died in 1872 and is buried in the cathedral.
 He was originally buried in the old St Mary's Cathedral in a brick vault at the foot of Our Lady's Altar.
-His tomb in the present cathedral is approximately on the Hill St side of the baptismal font at the cross-aisle (see photograph to the right).
+His tomb in the present cathedral is approximately on the Hill St side of the baptismal font at the cross-aisle (see photograph above right).
 Four years later, the first parish priest of Thorndon, Father Jean Baptist Petitjean, who had arrived in Wellington with Bishop Viard in 1850, died in front of the same altar at the tomb of his bishop.
 Father Petitjean is also commemorated in Sacred Heart.

 Chapel

 The Blessed Sacrament Chapel, built to the north, at right angles to the main axis of the building, can accommodate about 60 worshippers.
 The chapel houses five examples of fine English Victorian stained glass from the studios of the Atkinson Brothers given by the parish of St Joseph, Mt Victoria.
 They were first placed in the original, octagonal, St Joseph's church in Buckle St in 1885.
 The central window is decorated with abstract designs.
 The other windows are of saints, two on each side.
 The saints are (on the left) Patrick and John and (on the right) Francis Xavier (with the notable astronomer Father David Francis Kennedy SM memorialised on this window) and, on the far right, St Peter.
 The windows " ... are a unique collection as no other building in the world contains more than two from these same workshops."
 The modern glass above the chapel doors was designed and fabricated by Graham Stewart of Christchurch.
 There is also a fine icon of the Sacred Heart of Jesus and St Mary his mother by contemporary iconographer Michael Galovic (installed in 2007).

 In the west wall of the chapel is a small space or ambry where the holy oils (called chrism) are kept.
 The ambry is backed by a panel with a gold sculptured image of Christ on it.
 This panel was a door, once part of the tabernacle of the high altar of old St Mary's Cathedral.
 The front of the ambry has a wide red and yellow, glass, mosaic border (created by Con Kiernan) around the glassed-in space where can be seen the three glass, amphora-like, chrismaria containing the holy oils.
 These vessels and their contents are bathed in a somber green light.

+Restoration of the chapel was completed in 2024 and it was reopened in December of that year.